About Finley

 Vital records for Finley, Pushmataha County, Oklahoma including birth certificates, death certificates, and marriage licenses are available through the Oklahoma State Department of Health.
 Requests can be made online, by mail, or in person.
 The Pushmataha County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

 To register to vote in Finley, Oklahoma, residents can register online through the Oklahoma State Election Board's website, by mail, or in person at the Pushmataha County elections office.
 Oklahoma requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oklahoma State Election Board's voter lookup tool.
-For local municipal elections in Finley, contact the Pushmataha County Clerk's office for schedules and ballot information.
+For local county and state elections (Finley is an unincorporated community in Pushmataha County and does not hold municipal elections), contact the Pushmataha County Clerk's office for schedules and ballot information.

-Property records for Finley, Oklahoma are maintained by the Pushmataha County Assessor's Office and the Pushmataha County County Clerk.
+Property records for Finley, Oklahoma are maintained by the Pushmataha County Assessor's Office and the Pushmataha County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pushmataha County, including parcels in Finley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Pushmataha County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Pushmataha County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oklahoma counties provide online property record searches through their county websites.
-For in-person requests, visit the Pushmataha County offices at the county courthouse.
 The Pushmataha County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Finley, Oklahoma residents are available through both county and state offices.
 The Oklahoma State Department of Health, Vital Records Service, located in Oklahoma City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oklahoma.
 Orders can be placed online, by mail, or in person.
 Locally, the Pushmataha County Clerk's office issues marriage licenses and maintains marriage records for Pushmataha County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.